input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

-tokens. `FUELProxyPolicy` will be parameterized two currency symbols, `FUELOracleMintPolicy` and `FUELOracleBurnPolicy`, which are NFTs (and hence must be parameterized by a UTxO) that will each uniquely identify a UTxO at a script validator address, `FUELOracleValidator`, which holds as datum some collection of proxied tokens that completely determines the conditions when `FUELProxyPolicy` mints and burns.
+tokens. `FUELProxyPolicy` will be parameterized two currency symbols, `FUELOracleMintPolicy` and `FUELOracleBurnPolicy`, which are NFTs (and hence must be parameterized by a UTxO) that will each uniquely identify a UTxO at a `FUELOracleValidator` script validator address, which holds as datum some collection of proxied tokens that completely determines the conditions when `FUELProxyPolicy` mints and burns.